adambard/learnxinyminutes-docs/hcl.html.markdown

   yaml = yamldecode(file("${path.module}/file-in-current-folder.yaml"))
 }

-// 'locals' block can be defined multiple times, but all variables, resources
+// 'locals' blocks can be defined multiple times, but all variables,
-// and local names should be unique
+// resources and local names should be unique

 locals {
   set = toset(var.map)